heec12/heec12.github.io/research.md

 Plate tectonics is one of the defining features that makes Earth unique among the rocky planets.
 It drives mountain building, volcanism, and the long-term cycling of materials between Earth’s surface and deep interior.
 At the heart of this system lies subduction, where one tectonic plate sinks beneath another.
 Despite its importance, we still don’t fully understand how or when subduction first began on Earth.

 A central focus of my research is understanding how subduction began and evolved during Earth’s early history.
 I’m particularly curious about the conditions that allowed the first subduction zones to form, and whether primitive continents played a meaningful role in triggering them, or if other factors, like mantle temperature and weakening process, were more influential.
 I’m also interested in how subduction on the early Earth may have looked different from what we see today.
-Higher mantle temperatures, stronger convective forces, and differences in the composition and structure of early continents could all have led to subduction zones that were more transient, shallower, or lacked well-defined downwellings compared to those observed on modern Earth.
+Higher mantle temperatures, more vigorous convection, and differences in the composition and structure of early continents could all have led to subduction zones that were more transient, shallower, or lacked well-defined downwellings compared to those observed on modern Earth.

 ### Deep Learning-Based Image Segmentation